What Is Forex?

 Tokyo, London, and ends in New York — making it a truly global market.

 In Forex, currencies are traded in pairs.
-Every trade involves simultaneously buying one currency
+Every trade involves simultaneously buying one

 and selling another.
-For example, when you trade EUR/USD, you are buying the euro
+For example, when you trade EUR/USD, you are buying the

 while selling the

 U.S. dollar.
 If you expect the euro to strengthen against the dollar, you would buy the pair.
-If you
+If

 expect it to weaken, you would sell.